Azure/azure-powershell/src/VMware/docs/New-AzVMwareAddonVrPropertiesObject.md

 # New-AzVMwareAddonVrPropertiesObject

 ## SYNOPSIS
-Create a local VR object for the Addon Property parameter
+Create a in-memory object for AddonVrProperties

 ## SYNTAX